s-weigand/covid19-data-analyser/README.md

 Thus this little project tries to provide you with the data and a small toolset to understand, what the current state of the covid19 pandemic is right now.

-This wil also be the basis for [istcoronaexponentiell.de](https://vm-1.istcoronaexponentiell.de/), where this projects interactive dashboard will be hosted.
+The code of this repository is the basis for [istcoronaexponentiell.de](https://vm-1.istcoronaexponentiell.de/), where this projects interactive dashboard will be hosted.

 # Usage